 The Northern Ireland Civil Service (NICS), including DAERA, has engaged in a significant programme of work which covers a range of issues that arise as a consequence of the UK leaving the EU.
 This work has included making amendments to legislation, considering operational implications and stakeholder engagement.

 DAERA is leading Northern Ireland (NI) Government work on Food Security and Agri-food Trade.
-It is fully engaged, along with other NI Departments (and UK Government counterparts), in refining its response structures/capability in advance Brexit.
+It is fully engaged, along with other NI Departments (and UK Government counterparts), in refining its response structures/capability in advance of Brexit.

 Leaving the EU means your business or organisation may also need to prepare for change.